 While this may not always be possible, another idea for how to resign from your job while making a positive impression is to recommend a colleague or someone in your professional network who may be an ideal replacement.
 Pointing your existing employer toward someone who has the applicable knowledge or experience to perform your role can help them save time and money when hiring your replacement.

 We hope that you find these tips useful and informative as you prepare to transition to your new position.
+Learn more tips on how to compose a resignation letter here.
 4 Corner Resources (4CR) continually ranks among the top Orlando staffing agencies.
 Our team is also nationally renowned and places candidates with clients around the United States.